gapdays/gap-sage-days2016/index.md

 # {{ site.title }}
 ## {{ site.description }}<br> {{ site.location }}

-The focus of the GAP-SageMath workshop will be on improving GAP-SageMath integration and interaction between our systems and their developers.

-The workshop will be preceded by the GAP Coding Sprint to work towards converging GAP and HPC-GAP development branches.

-More detailed information can be found on [the program page]({{ site.baseurl }}/program).

-{% comment %}

-#### GAP Days in general
+## GAP and Sage Days in general

 [GAP](http://www.gap-system.org/) Days are meetings where developers and users with GAP programming experience are invited to influence the future development of GAP by initiating and contributing to discussions and coding sprints.
-As enough GAP experts will be around for technical support, the meetings usually offer good opportunities for people to work on their own packages.
-To streamline each meeting the organizers will usually suggest a few main topics to work on during the week.
+To streamline each meeting the organizers will usually suggest a few main topics to work on during the week (see the links to previous GAP days below).

 The meetings are also suitable for advertising recent developments in core GAP and packages via short talks.
 However, the focus of the meeting is on code development, with talks only playing a minor role.
+As enough GAP experts will be around for technical support, the meetings usually offer good opportunities for people to work on their own packages.
 At the end of the week, we would be happy to hear about any progress you made.

-{% endcomment %}
+Sage Days are gatherings of people interested in [SageMath](http://www.sagemath.org/), from newcomers to contributors.
+Sage Days are organized by a wide range of people around the globe.
+You may find the list of previous Sage Days [here](http://wiki.sagemath.org/Workshops).

+## {{ site.title }}

+For the 1st Joint GAP-Sage Days, the focus of the workshop will be on improving GAP-SageMath integration and interaction between our systems and their developers, and the focus of the GAP Coding Sprint will be on converging GAP and HPC-GAP development branches.

+More detailed information can be found on [the program page]({{ site.baseurl }}/program).

 ## Registering and stay